Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to

 The county population is included as an additional contextual feature.
 These features are standardized across counties and combined into a feature vector for each county.
+These matching features, like the geographic and socio-economic covariates used in the GPR kernel, serve to define proximity between counties for parameter transfer and spatial interpolation, rather than to predict overdose outcomes directly.
 Using this representation, each non-calibrated county is assigned to the most similar calibrated prototype county by minimizing Euclidean distance in the feature space.
 This matching emphasizes similarity in relative patterns and trends rather than absolute levels.

 The resulting mapping enables the transfer of calibrated transition-related coefficients from the six prototype counties to all remaining counties, while preserving each county’s observed dispensing rates and contextual inputs, thereby eliminating the need for county-by-county calibration and substantially reducing computational and manual effort.
 Figure~\ref{fig:generalize_calib} summarizes this parameter generalization across Pennsylvania, illustrating how non-calibrated counties inherit transition-related coefficients from their most similar calibrated prototype county.